 The beat of the movement is regulated by the pendulum, and adjusting the beat ensures that the pendulum will continue to swing in order to keep the movement operational.
 A rhythmic and even “tick-tock” will be a key resulting characteristic of proper beat adjustment.

 The information supplied here applies to current pendulum mechanical movements purchased through Klockit.

 Newer-Model Mechanical Clock Movements:

 To begin, make certain the movement/case is level front to back and side to side.
 Most newer-model mechanical clock movements may be equipped with a self-adjusting escapement for auto-beat adjustment.
 If such is the case, mechanical beat adjustment is as simple as over-swinging the pendulum.
-Initial start-up pendulum over-swing would be approximately 3” to 4” to the left /right (from center) plus the bob diameter of the pendulum.
+The initial start-up pendulum over-swing would be approximately 3” to 4” to the left /right (from the center) plus the bob diameter of the pendulum.

 A 10” diameter bob will require pulling the pendulum bob 13” to 14” to one side from the center.
 Let the pendulum go and allow it to swing.
 As it swings, it should self-adjust to the proper beat.

 Older-Model Mechanical Clock Movements: